IRAs and qualified retirement plans

 The primary purpose of your retirement plan is to provide you with income during your retirement, but it can also be an excellent source of funds for making charitable gifts during your life and when your plan ends.

 With the exception of the Roth IRA, the money used to fund a qualified retirement plan, such as a traditional IRA, 401(k), or 403(b), has never been taxed.
 Also, earnings that occur within a qualified retirement plan are not taxed.
 As a consequence, withdrawals from any of these plans (except for the Roth IRA) are taxed as ordinary income.
 Your federal income tax alone on a withdrawal from one of these plans could be as high as 37%.

-You must start taking withdrawals from your qualified retirement plan once you reach 70 ½ years old.
+You must start taking withdrawals from your qualified retirement plan once you reach 72 years old.
 The amount you must withdraw each year is a percentage of the value of your retirement plan as of the last day of the previous year.
 The percentage starts below 4% for someone who is taking their first “required minimum distribution” and increases with age according to a schedule published by the IRS.

 Your family members and other heirs will have to pay income tax on any distributions they receive from your retirement plan after you are gone.
 In addition, your qualified retirement plan is included in your estate, so if your estate is large enough to owe estate tax, your plan may increase the estate taxes you owe.

 Federal income tax alone can be 37%.
 When you add federal income tax and estate tax together, they can total 62% or more.
 In states that assess their own taxes on estates, the total taxes on retirement plan assets paid to heirs can be over 62%.